aditi17goel/Personal-Voice-Assistant-using-Python/README.md

 2. Predicts time

-		Human : Hey Breezy, What is the time
+		Human: Hey Breezy, What is the time

-3.Fetch top headlines from Times of India
+3. Fetch top headlines from Times of India

-		Human:Hey Breezy, what's the latest news?
+	        Human: Hey Breezy, what's the latest news?

 4. Captures a photo

-		Human:Hey Breezy, Take a photo
+		Human: Hey Breezy, Take a photo

 5. Searches data from web